Story updated on Feb. 23, 2017.

-Beginning at 8:40 a.m. on Friday, Feb.
-17, Carolina Public Press will begin live-streaming its forum on food deserts and food policy in Western North Carolina, the latest conversation of the 2017 Newsmakers series.
+On Friday, Feb.
+17, Carolina Public Press held a free public forum on food deserts and food policy in Western North Carolina, the latest conversation in the 2017 Newsmakers series.

-This will be your chance to hear and to discuss the issues surrounding access to affordable and fresh foods in Western North Carolina.
+Panelists and the audience discussed issues surrounding access to affordable and fresh foods in Western North Carolina.
 What are “food deserts” and where do they exist in Western North Carolina?
 What are the efforts to set food policy at the local, regional and statewide level — and what, if any, impact will that have on our residents, economy and communities?

-Panelists will be Charlie Jackson, executive director of the Appalachian Sustainable Agriculture Project; Hannah Randall, chief executive officer of MANNA FoodBank; Kiera Bulan, coordinator of the Asheville Buncombe Food Policy Council; and Laura Sexton, registered dietitian with Chartwells Higher Education Dining Services at UNC Asheville.
+Panelists were Charlie Jackson, executive director of the Appalachian Sustainable Agriculture Project; Hannah Randall, chief executive officer of MANNA FoodBank; Kiera Bulan, coordinator of the Asheville Buncombe Food Policy Council; and Laura Sexton, registered dietitian with Chartwells Higher Education Dining Services at UNC Asheville.

-The event will be moderated by Frank Taylor, managing editor of Carolina Public Press, a nonprofit online news service providing independent, in-depth and investigative news for Western North Carolina.
-The event, which includes a panel discussion and audience Q&A, is sponsored by Lenoir-Rhyne University’s Center for Graduate Studies of Asheville and Asheville-Buncombe Technical Community College.
+The event was moderated by Frank Taylor, managing editor of Carolina Public Press, a nonprofit online news service providing independent, in-depth and investigative news for Western North Carolina.
+The event, which included a panel discussion and audience Q&A, was sponsored by Lenoir-Rhyne University’s Center for Graduate Studies of Asheville and Asheville-Buncombe Technical Community College.

-You may view the live-stream below or a full-screen version here.
+You may view a recording of the forum below or a full-screen version here.